minnojs/minno-quest/src/0.1/sequencer/mixer.md

     data: [elem1, elem2]    // <== The sub-sequence (holding elem1 and elem2)
 }
 ```

+From now on, instead of explicitly writing in the mixed elements we will use arbitrary variable names instead, such as `elem1` and `elem2`.
+We are doing this to keep the structures as simple and readable as possible.

 #### Sequence evaluation
 Most of the time, mixers are lazily evaluated.
 This means that the sequencer waits until it reaches the sequencer before expanding it.
 This behaviour allows us to use branching mixers - we don't decide which branch to take until we reach it.